How to Play Roulette Online

 • High or Low: Most roulette tables are numbered 36, with 1-18 falling into the low category and 19-36 considered high.
 Another even-money bet that is good for beginners.

 • Column: You will notice that a roulette table is split into three columns, so column bets refer to one of these columns.
-There are 12 numbers in each column, and you can bet on one, two, or three columns every round.
-The chances of winning on one column are higher than even-money bets, paying 2 to 1.
+There are 12 numbers in each column, and you can place your bets on one, two, or three columns every round.
+The chances of winning on one column are higher than even-money wagers, paying 2 to 1.

 INSIDE BETS